-The overall goal of the Short-Term Transitional Residence program is to assist individuals who are homeless to secure and retain stable housing.
-It is a step down for individuals who are being discharged from settings described in section 1.3 Referrals.
-The model is short-term, up to 120 days, with 15 units.
-This program will provide recipients with the opportunity to acquire the skills needed to move to a more independent housing setting.
+The overall goal of the Short-Term Transitional Residence program is to support individuals transitioning from other settings who need time to strengthen the skills needed to move to more permanent housing.
+It is primarily intended as a step down for individuals who are being discharged from hospitals.
 In addition to skill development, peer support, and linkages to community services, individuals will be supported in procuring benefits, where needed.